shobrook/communities/README.md

 The output of each algorithm is a list of communities, where each community is a set of nodes.
 Each node is referred to by the index of its row in the adjacency matrix.

-Some algorithms, like `louvain_method` and `girvan_newman`, will have two return values: the list of communities and data to plug into a visualization algorithm.
+Some algorithms, like `louvain_method` and `girvan_newman`, will return two values: the list of communities and data to plug into a visualization algorithm.
 More on this in the _Visualization_ section.

 ## Algorithms